AHartmaier/ML-Tutorial/README.md

   - Organization: ICAMS, Ruhr University Bochum, Germany
   - Contact: <alexander.hartmaier@rub.de>

 Machine learning methods are trained with different data sets to work either as regression functions or to find the delimiter lines between classes of data points with different characteristics.
+Furthermore, it is demonstrated how a surrogate model can be built by supervised learning.

 ## Jupyter notebooks on Binder